Doansah/helperCLI/README.md

-this CLI is meant to help with menial tasks.
-The main reason I made it is because I need a place to see what I copy and paste.
+Hi, here a personal CLI tool I built using Spring Shell!
+It's primarily to help me with some menial tasks, and some additional silly stuff.

 Functions:
 - Copy and Paste tracker
-- Something cool
+- Tells Dad Jokes
-- something really cool
+- Doc2PDF

-- something really really cool (in the future)
+I plan to add some more features in the future!